-The combined course of diabetic nephropathy and diabetic foot syndrome clinical significantly complicates the prognosis, increasing the risk of death, disability and the need for expensive interventions.
+The combined of diabetic course nephropathy and diabetic foot syndrome significantly complicates clinical the prognosis, increasing the risk of death, disability and the need for expensive interventions.
 Against the background of progressive nephropathy, metabolic control deteriorates, the effectiveness of antibiotic therapy decreases and the likelihood of a complicated course of the wound process, including the formation of phlegmon, osteomyelitis and sepsis, increases.
 Patients with end-stage chronic renal failure have the most unfavorable course of diabetic foot syndrome due to a pronounced decrease in immune resistance, impaired regeneration, and angiopathy reaching a critical level [1, 3, 6].